By Kirby Brooks

 Gloria and Charley have four daughters — Cheryl Wendy (Jenner), Debbie Anne (Beacham), Mary Margaret (Peggy Stern), and Heather Marie (Bloemperk) — and Charley has always complimented his Navy wife for giving birth to all their daughters on weekends, holidays or on shore duty, so he never missed a day of flying for the Navy.

 Daughter Cherie Wendy passed away in 2007, but her son, Matthew Jenner, remains a La Jolla resident.
 Debbie and her husband Louis call La Jolla home, along with their three children Alex, Marion and Siena.
 Peggy and her husband Russ live in San Diego.
 Heather and her husband Ron live in Brussels, Belgium with their three boys, dubbed by their grandparents as the “Brussels Sprouts.”

 After moving around wherever Charley was stationed, the Melville family settled in La Jolla in 1966 and quickly became involved with All Hallows Catholic Church.
 Gloria was elected president of the church’s Women’s Guild in 1969 and in 1976, the couple was asked to become members of the Equestrian

-of Jerusalem, a Roman Catholic organization dating back to the 11
+Order of the Holy Sepulchreof Jerusalem, a Roman Catholic organization dating back to the 11